MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ## Running the Scan

-When running a scan, it is best to follow some simple steps.

 Before starting all the transfers for a Scan, it is best practice to start one Scan to ensure that both connectors are active and that the Scan runs successfully.

-In order to start one Scan, log into the tool, click on the Migration Manager.
+To start one scan, log into the tool, click on Migration Manager.
 Select the check box beside the first transfer and then click Start Scan.

 ![Scan start](media/mover-start-scan.png)